 How can you help?
 Here are a few ways:

 Pollinators are one of the most critical species in the world—they help keep us (and other animals) fed!
 Without pollinators, we would run out of food quickly.We need pollinators to ensure the persistence of our crop yields and ensure healthy sustainable ecosystems now and in the future.
 By stopping your use of pesticides, you can help protect our bees (and other pollinating insects)--and our planet!

 Hug (and plant) a tree.

 Deforestation contributes to species extinction, poverty, and global greenhouse gas emissions that cause climate change.
 Planting a tree (or many trees!) is an easy way to reduce carbon dioxide, a principal greenhouse gas.
 Plus, trees provide wildlife habitats, shade buildings and help conserve energy, can prevent erosion, and keep streams and rivers clean.
-That’s a lot of species benefit!
+That’s a lot of benefit from a simple action!

 Develop G-R-R-R-R-Reat Habits

 Plastic is the most prevalent type of pollution in our oceans and in the Great Lakes—and it takes a toll on the denizens of our seas and waterways.
 And while some of the plastics floating about are large, much of it is extremely tiny.

 Microplastics—the name for these tiny bits of debris—are small plastic pieces less than five millimeters long and can be harmful to aquatic life—and may even make its way up the food chain (through a process called bioaccumulation) into other organisms, including humans.